Create your first 3D Game from Zero

 In this beginner tutorial, we don't use type hints to keep the code simple and easy to follow.
 If you have type hints enabled in your project settings, you can turn them off to follow along with the videos.

-The scene that plays when you click the Play Main Scene button or press f5 (on Mac: b) is the project's main scene.
+The scene that plays when you click the button or press Play Main Scenef5 (on Mac: ⌘b) is the project's main scene.
 If you see a different scene playing than the video, it means that your project's main scene is set to run a different scene file.

 There are two common ways to change the project's main scene: